4DVLab/LaserHuman/README.md

 Language-guided scene-aware human motion generation has great significance for entertainment and robotics.
-In response to the limitations of existing datasets, we introduce LaserHuman, a pioneer- ing dataset engineered to revolutionize Scene-Text-to-Motion research.
-LaserHuman stands out with its inclusion of genuine human motions within 3D environments, unbounded free-form natural language descrip- tions, a blend of indoor and outdoor scenarios, and dynamic, ever-changing scenes.
-Diverse modalities of capture data and rich annotations present great opportunities for the research of conditional motion generation,and can also facilitate the development of real-life applications.
-More- over, to generate semantically consistent and physically plausible human motions, we propose a multi-conditional diffusion model, which is simple but effective, achieving state-of-the-art performance on existing datasets.
+In response to the limitations of existing datasets, we introduce LaserHuman, which stands out with its inclusion of genuine human motions within 3D environments, unbounded free-form natural language descriptions, a blend of indoor and outdoor scenarios, and dynamic, ever-changing scenes.
+Diverse modalities of capture data and rich annotations present great opportunities for the research of Scene-Text-to-Motion generation, and can also facilitate the development of real-life applications.
+Moreover, to generate semantically consistent and physically plausible human motions, we propose a multi-conditional diffusion model, which is simple but effective, achieving state-of-the-art performance on existing datasets.

 ## 💻 Train your own models